 The Mercer Auglaize Employee Benefit Trust (Trust) is a public entity shared risk pool consisting of eleven local Service Centers and two educational service centers.
-The Trust is organized as a Voluntary Employee Benefit Association under Section 501(c)(9) of the Internal Revenue Code and provides medical and dental benefits to the employees of the participants.
+The Trust is organized as a Voluntary Employee Benefit Association and provides medical and dental benefits to the employees of the participants.
 Each participant's superintendent is appointed to an Administrative Committee which advises the Trustee, Huntington Bank, concerning aspects of the administration of the Trust.